jbrowneuk/portfolio/README.md

 TL;DR:
 - `git submodule init` on initial clone to get git to fetch the submodules.
 - `git submodule update` to fetch latest commits from the submodule repo.

+Updating is as simple as navigating to the submodule folder, `cd src/theme`, and then using `git checkout tag` to change the tag the submodule is pointing to.
+You'll also want to bump the query params in `src/templates/layout/html-head.tpl` to match the new tag.

 ## Run unit tests
 `./vendor/bin/pest`